"Drugs do not restore, but destroy... The God of nature directs the human agent to use natural remedies now." - EGW

 Caution: PLEASE do not attempt to use any of the following suggestion with essential oils other than "genuine" therapeutic grade essential oils by Young Living.

-Most EO's can be applied directly to the skin neat (without the need of a carrier oil).
-However, some oils are best used with a carrier oil, such as an organic olive oil or similar, to avoid skin sensitivity.
-Using a carrier oil does not reduce the potency of your EO's, it only allows the oils to absorb into the skin slower avoiding irritation.
+Most EO's can be applied directly to the skin neat (without the need of carrier oil).
+However, some oils are best used with carrier oil, such as Young Living’s V-6 Vegetable Oil Complex or an organic olive / coconut oil, to avoid skin sensitivity.
+Using carrier oil will not reduce the potency of your essential oils; it only allows the oils to absorb into the skin at a slower rate, which usually avoids any irritation.

-Unless you are using a synergistically blended essential oil, it is best to layer the oils you want to use.
+Unless you are using a synergistically blended essential oil, it is recommended to layer the oils you want to use.
 Allowing only a few seconds between each layer of oil is fine as they quickly absorb into the skin.
-Using peppermint as your last oil will help drive all the other oils in deeper.
+Using an oil like peppermint or copaiba, known as driving oils, as your last or top oil will help drive all the other oils in deeper.

-Besides direct application, there are other ways to benefit from the topical application of EO's such as:
+Besides direct application to a specific area, there are other ways to benefit from the topical application of EO's such as:

 Vita Flex Technique – This is a simple method of applying oils to contact points (or nerve endings) in the feet as well as the hands.